auth0/docs/articles/tokens/concepts/refresh-token-rotation.md

 This method, however, is impacted by [Intelligent Tracking Prevention (ITP)](https://webkit.org/blog/7675/intelligent-tracking-prevention/).
 Starting with ITP2, this became a problem with sessions being prematurely terminated in Safari.
 This is especially a concern if you want to offer long-lived sessions.
 To address this issue, you can use Refresh Token rotation to leverage the use of Refresh Tokens in the browser that adhere to the OAuth 2.0 BCP.

+If tokens are stored locally and there is a cross-site scripting (XSS)  attack, an attacker can get Refresh Tokens from local storage.
+It’s generally considered the least secure option for storing data in the browser.
+In general, in memory storage is considered the most secure browser storage option, but depending on the implementation, an attacker can still get the Refresh Token from there.
+Auth0 offers both a local storage and an in-memory option defaulting to in-memory.
+See [Token Storage](/tokens/concepts/token-storage) for details.

 ## SDK support

 For single page apps, you can use the `auth0-spa-js` SDK to perform silent re-authentication.

-* For Refresh Token support, [enable the Refresh Token Rotation feature](/tokens/guides/enable-refresh-token-rotation) for your tenant, and configure it on your client using the Management API or Dashboard.
+* For Refresh Token support, [configure the Refresh Token Rotation feature](/tokens/guides/configure-refresh-token-rotation) for your tenant, and configure it on your client using the Management API or Dashboard.

 * You have the option to use either memory or local storage to store all tokens.
 The SDK defaults to memory for token storage.